 Serve Seasonal, Unprocessed Food

 Think about those times you’ve enjoyed a delicious summer tomato, fresh from the farmer’s market.
 Now compare that experience with biting into a mushy, mealy tomato in the middle of winter.
-Not only does that mealy tomato taste bad, it isn’t as nutritious as the summer variety.
+Not only does that mealy tomato taste bad, but it also isn’t as nutritious as the summer variety.
 It’s also covered with synthetic pesticides and preservatives.

 So take advantage of the summer season to serve fresh, unprocessed food to your guests.
 Meals will be a snap to prepare using delicious, fresh ingredients, since you won’t have to rely on complicated sauces and dressings to mask bland fruits and vegetables.